aronwolf90/giftmash/README.md

 ## Code decisions

-* Use normal **image_url** instead active storage.
-In the real world I would have stored the image using active storage to avoid problems with data protection, but I am already a bit over the time, so I decided not to add it (not including the breaks I took in between commits).
-The reason why using image_url is a data protection problem is, that the host of the image could see the IP of the person who download the image (by visiting this web application).
+* Use image_url instead of Active Storage.
+In a real-world scenario, I would have used Active Storage to avoid data protection issues, but due to time constraints, I opted not to implement it (excluding breaks between commits).
+The reason image_url poses a data protection risk is that the image host can track the IP address of users who download the image when visiting this web application.
 * Use RSpec instead mintiest because you told me that you are using it.
 * Add some styling to make the it more intuitive to use.